Beth Mead: 2021–22: Goal scoring form and Euro 2022

-2022–23: Post-Euros acclaim
+2022–23: Acclaim and injury

 Following her impressive performance at the Euro 2022, Mead was named BBC Women's Footballer of the Year, World Soccer World Player of the Year, England Player of the Year, and FSA Player of the Year; and finished runner-up for the Ballon d'Or, UEFA Player of the Year, IFFHS World's Best Player, and The Guardian 100 Best Footballers in the World.
-She is only the second English footballer of either gender after Michael Owen in 2001 to win the World Soccer World Player of the Year award.The Daily Telegraph named her the best player in Europe in 2022.
+She became only the second English footballer of either gender (after Michael Owen in 2001) to win the World Soccer World Player of the Year award.The Daily Telegraph named her the best player in Europe in 2022.
 She was voted third in Fans' Footballer of the Year, ahead of prominent Premier League players such as Bukayo Saka, Erling Haaland, Kevin De Bruyne, and Harry Kane.
-She is the first and only women's footballer on the shortlist in awards' history.
-She made the final three-woman shortlist for Globe Soccer Awards Player of the Year and voted fourth in Goal 50 for the best female players in the world.
+She was the first women's footballer on the shortlist in the history of the award.
+Mead made the final three-woman shortlist for Globe Soccer Awards Player of the Year and was voted fourth in Goal 50 for the best female players in the world.
 She was selected in the IFFHS World Team 2022 and ATA Football World Team of the Year.

-Mead was named BBC Sports Personality of the Year, one of the UK's longest-running and most prestigious awards, by a landslide.
-She is the first female footballer to win the award.
-It was the first time that a female footballer has appeared in the top three of the voting.
-She is only the sixth footballer to receive the accolade, with Bobby Moore, Paul Gascoigne, Michael Owen, David Beckham, and Ryan Giggs; and the first since 2009.
-She is the first Arsenal and former or current Sunderland player of either gender to win the award.
-She is the second out LGBTQ+ player to win the award, after John Curry in 1976.
-Speaking at the ceremony, Mead said: "This is for women's sport and for women's sport heading in the right direction, Let's keep pushing, girls.
-Let's keep doing the right thing."
-It was a historic night for British women's sports which saw female winners for the team (Lionesses), coach (Sarina Wiegman of Lionesses, the first woman to win the award) and young personality (Jessica Gadirova) awards all in the same year for the first time.
-Mead's back-to-back win with last year's honoree Emma Raducanu made them the first consecutive female winners since 1971–72.
-Her Arsenal teammates celebrated the award on the team bus after their win against FC Zurich in the 2022–23 Champions League and congratulated her via FaceTime.
+Mead was named BBC Sports Personality of the Year, by a landslide victory.
+She was the first female footballer to win the award, and it marked the first time that a female footballer has appeared in the top three of the voting.
+Additionally, Mead was only the sixth footballer to receive the accolade, and the first since 2009.
+She was the first Arsenal and former or current Sunderland player of either gender to win the award.
+She was the second out LGBTQ+ player to win the award, after John Curry in 1976.
+The Lionesses won Team of the Year, while coach Sarina Wiegman became the first woman to win the award for Coach of the Year.
+Mead's back-to-back win with 2021 winner Emma Raducanu made them the first consecutive female winners since 1971–72.
+Mead, who was at the time recovering from an ACL injury and unable to play, was celebrated by Arsenal teammates on the team bus after their win against FC Zurich in the 2022–23 Champions League and congratulated via FaceTime.